-While reading this issue, you may notice that one topic comes up in several of the articles: the significant impact of government regulations on home building.
+While reading the May 2017 issue, you may notice that one topic comes up in several of the articles: the significant impact of government regulations on home building.
 It’s not a coincidence; it is one of the most important factors in determining the course of the industry.

 Our analysis of this year’s Housing Giants survey notes that rising home prices moved up to No. 3 on the list of challenges that respondents mentioned this year, and that government regulations fell from last year’s No. 5 to off the list at No. 6.
-But in reality, those two items are joined at the hip (Illustration: Adam Simpson).
+But in reality, those two items are joined at the hip.

 It’s easy to calculate the relationship of sales prices to direct regulatory costs such as impact fees and local add-ons like tree ordinances and ecological surveys.
 According to the NAHB, such costs make up nearly 25 percent of the price of a new home and rose from an average of $65,224 in 2011 to $84,671 in 2016, an increase of 29.8 percent.
 Less obvious is the impact of the time it takes to get projects approved.
 Last year, real estate data company Trulia analyzed the effect of the building permit process on home prices and found a direct correlation between permit delays and housing supply and housing prices.
 Simply put, the longer it takes to get a project through the approval process, the higher the price of the homes.

 During those same years of 2011 to 2016, new-home prices grew by 33.8 percent.
 Taken together with the increase in regulatory costs, the data offer a pretty clear explanation for why there are fewer affordable homes being built.
 In 2011, homes sold for under $200,000 comprised 38.6 percent of the market; in 2016, less than half of that number—17 percent—were sold for $200,000 or less.